We may earn a commission when you buy through links in our articles. Learn more.

 Lightning Rampage is, of course, the main draw of the card.
 For the bargain price of just two fighting energy, you can deal 250 damage, provided you have a damaged Pokémon on your bench.

-This allows for some combos with cards that don’t see play in any other deck.
+While it requires some set up, this allows for combos with cards that don’t see play in any other deck.
 For instance, you can get a lot of mileage out of 151’s Dodrio, drawing cards and powering up Tyranitar in one fell swoop.

-For more content starring everyone’s favorite colorful cartoon battle pets, check out the best Charizard Pokémon cards.
+For more teaching about everyone’s favorite colorful cartoon battle pets, check out the best Charizard Pokémon cards.
 Or find out how many Pokémon there are right now.